Skip menu

 Rather impressively for such a downmarket system, the 1541 drive contains its own microprocessor, ROM, and RAM, making it effectively another microcomputer in its own right.
 This makes it less like a passive limb that the computer controls, and more like a co-worker it talks to.
 The upshot of this is that the host computer is free to focus its resources, both memory and processing power, on other tasks.[1][3]

-On a personal note, in the 1990s I managed to get one of these secondhand.
-In spite of its notoriety, it served me flawlessly, although that might well have been an example of survivorship bias.
+On a personal note, I managed to get one of these in the 1990s, with the earlier Alps spring-eject mechanism, no less.
+In spite of its notoriety, and its propensity to repeatedly bash its head against the wall, it nevertheless served me flawlessly.
+As I bought it secondhand about a decade after it was made, that might well have been an example of survivorship bias.

 1541-II